VoronDesign/Voron-0/README.md

 **Panels/clips**
 - All Panels are 3mm
-- deck oanel changed, new panel is not required
+- Deck panel changed, new panel is not required
 - Split rear panel

 **X/Y Joints**